happy1063/Starfall-chips/README.md

 # Starfall-chips
 (sorry my english so bad im write it without translater)
 # tp.lua
-  Teleports to player on command
+  Teleports to player on command (You can banned on a server if you use it in pvp mode)

   goto your_bro_3156236262
   or